 In 1964, as part of a campaign called the Freedom Summer Project, volunteers from across the country traveled to Mississippi to help register Black voters.
-Black and White college students from the North, with a disproportionate number being Jews, were bussed down for the effort.
+Black and white college students from the North, with a disproportionate number being Jews, were bussed down for the effort.

 Early in the summer, two Jewish activists from New York City, Michael Schwermer and Andrew Goodman, and one local activist, James Chaney, were arrested by a sheriff who was also a member of the Klu Klux Klan.
 Shortly thereafter, all three were driven to a deserted area and murdered by a group of Klansmen.

-While the murder of Black men in the South rarely made national headlines, news of the murders of two White activists further publicized the unchecked, institutional violence of Southern segregationists.
+While the murder of Black men in the South rarely made national headlines, news of the murders of two white activists further publicized the unchecked, institutional violence of Southern segregationists.

 5. Rabbi Abraham Joshua Heschel marched with Dr. Martin Luther King, Jr. from Selma to Montgomery, Alabama in 1965.

 In 1965, Dr. King led a civil rights march from Selma to Montgomery, Alabama.
-Rabbi Abraham Joshua Heschel, a theologian and professor at The Jewish Theological Seminary, participated in the march.
+Rabbi Abraham Joshua Heschel, a theologian and professor at the Jewish Theological Seminary, participated in the march.

 When Heschel returned from the march, someone asked him, “Did you find much time to pray when you were in Selma?”
 Heschel reportedly responded, “I prayed with my feet.”

 Heschel, who joined King in many speeches and protests, famously said: “Racism is man’s gravest threat to man, the maximum of hatred for a minimum of reason, the maximum of cruelty for a minimum of thinking.”
-At one point, Heschel called King “the voice of God in our time.”
+At one point, Heschel also called King “the voice of God in our time.”